 Elderly population: Increased plasma levels of Xylestesin-A can occur in older patients due to diminished metabolic processes and reduced distribution volume.
-The risk of accumulation of Xylestesin-A is particularly increased after repeated.
+The risk of accumulation of Xylestesin-A is increased after repeated administration in particular.

 Dosages should be reduced from adult recommendations, taking into consideration any cardiac or liver disease (see section 4.4).